insprac/watchdog/README.md

 - `watchdog/state`: Manages the state of the system and keeps track of previous values.
 - `watchdog/utils`: Contains utility functions used across the system.

+## Environment Configuration

+Before running the Watchdog application, you must set the `WATCHDOG_DIR` environment variable.
+This variable specifies the directory where Watchdog will look for the configuration file.

+The configuration file should be named config.yaml and must be located in the directory specified by the `WATCHDOG_DIR` environment variable.

 ## Usage

 To start using Watchdog, clone the repository and configure the `config.yaml` file according to your needs: